Nicole-Scalera/Nicole-Scalera/README.md

 <!-- Introduction -->
 ## Background
 I'm a third-year student at <a href="https://www.marist.edu/">Marist University</a> studying for a B.S. in <a href="https://www.marist.edu/games-emerging-media">Games & Emerging Media</a> with a concentration in Technical Development & Programming, as well as a minor in Computer Science.
-I have been coding since the ripe age of ten, gaining experience in all different <a href="#programming-languages">languages</a> and <a href="#software-tools">software</a> especially those that fuel my passion for game development.
+I have been coding since the ripe age of ten, gaining <a href="#skills-experience">experience</a> in all different languages and software especially those that fuel my passion for game development.

 <!-- About Me -->
 ## About Me